imgag/ngs-bits/doc/build_htslib.md

 The process of building *htslib* on Windows is described in this [issue](https://github.com/samtools/htslib/issues/907).

-1. Install 64-bit MSYS2 from the [project website](https://msys2.github.io/)
+1. Install 64-bit MSYS2 from the [project website](https://msys2.github.io/).
+Currently used in the project htslib has been built with msys2-x86_64_20221216.
+This version of msys2 uses OpenSSL v1, later versions switched to OpenSSL v3.
+When building htslib with newer versions, there seems to be a clash of depdendencies with GSvar.
+Older versions can be found [here](https://github.com/msys2/msys2-installer/releases/)

 2. If behind a proxy, update proxy settings as described [here](https://stackoverflow.com/questions/29783065/msys2-pacman-cant-update-packages-through-corporate-firewall9):
 	- Uncomment and set proxy credentials in `[msys]\etc\wgetrc`: